BeanstalkFarms/Beanstalk-Landing/content/posts/the-beanifesto.md

 ![Sunrise Improvements consist of 2 changes; The addition of a Dutch auction for the Temperature of a given Season, and dynamic rewards for calling the Sunrise function](/assets/uploads/sunriseadj.png)

-Sunrise Improvements are the first components of Mayflower that have been implemented, with DAO voters passing [BIP-34](https://app.bean.money/#/governance/0xb43ce40fff8c91924a9567638eb60bf3fe60ba2c9b6d2d62b0e38a63f07bb423) on May 3rd and changes taking effect immediately.
+Sunrise Improvements were the first components of Mayflower implemented, with DAO voters passing [BIP-34](https://app.bean.money/#/governance/0xb43ce40fff8c91924a9567638eb60bf3fe60ba2c9b6d2d62b0e38a63f07bb423) on May 3rd and changes taking effect immediately.
 BIP-34 reduces unnecessary Pod issuance, improving the overall efficiency of the Field.
 Right-sizing Pod issuance will make peg maintenance more efficient and increase the creditworthiness of Beanstalk.

 First is the introduction of a Dutch auction conducted over the first 25 blocks (the Morning) of a Season, where the Temperature scales from 1% to 100% of the maximum Temperature.
 Upon every Sunrise, Beanstalk calculates a Temperature for the Season based on the excess or shortage of $BEAN in the BEAN3CRV pool ([Delta B](https://docs.bean.money/almanac/protocol/glossary#deltab)).
 Since the Temperature determines the number of Pods creditors receive per Bean lent to the protocol, making it dynamic within a Season will reduce instances of over-incentivizing creditors when demand for Soil is high.
 This makes the peg mechanism more efficient, making Beanstalk more creditworthy.